Trans Mountain pipeline: Shift from single to multiple products pipelines

 Pipelines may carry multiple products at the same time, in batches that are drawn off as they reach consumers some hours or days after injection.

 In 1983, Trans Mountain began experiments to shift from single- to multiple-product pipelines to increase efficiency and to become more competitive.
 By 1985, TMPL regularly carried refined-products 820 km from Edmonton to Kamloops, British Columbia.
 This had extended to Vancouver by 1993.
 A 1993 report said that the TMPL was the "only major system in the world" at that time, transporting both crude oil and refined petroleum products" in a single pipeline.
-By 1998, TMPL made regular shipments to Vancouver of refined petroleum products "including jet fuel, gasoline (unleaded and premium unleaded), diesel (regular sulfur, low sulfur, and low temperature), methyl tertiary butyl ether (MTBE), and crude-oil (light sweet, light sour, and heavy)".
+By 1998, TMPL made regular shipments to Vancouver of refined petroleum products "including jet fuel, gasoline (unleaded and premium unleaded), diesel (regular sulphur, low sulphur, and low temperature), methyl tertiary butyl ether (MTBE), and crude-oil (light sweet, light sour, and heavy)".

 In 2004, Kinder Morgan began the process of adding a second pipeline, running parallel to the first, for the portion running between Hinton, Alberta, and Hargreaves, British Columbia.
 That required building two more pumping stations–the Wolf Pump Station, near Niton Junction, Alberta, and the Chappel Pump Station, near Pyramid Creek Falls Provincial Park, British Columbia.
 Capacity was increased by 40,000 oilbbl/d: from 260,000 to 300,000 oilbbl/d.